kubernetes/website/content/en/docs/setup/turnkey/gce.md

 {{% capture overview %}}

-The example below creates a Kubernetes cluster with 3 worker node Virtual Machines and a master Virtual Machine (i.e. 4 VMs in your cluster).
+The example below creates a Kubernetes cluster with three Virtual Machine nodes and a Virtual Machine control-plane machine (i.e. 4 VMs in your cluster).
 This cluster is set up and controlled from your workstation (or wherever you find convenient).

 {{% /capture %}}